Nitrokey/nitrokey-documentation/README.md

     7 Reasons Your Content Needs a Great Headline Local Pizza Shop Claims 'Best Pie in Town'

+### Indents

+Make sure to always compile locally and look out for bad indentations.
+The most common issue is that bad indentations will lead to a quoted block.
+E.g., this is bad:

+.. code-block: rst
+    text before code-block

+    .. code-block: bash

+        blabla

+The following is bad, mind the bad indentations between the text and the code-block.

+.. code-block: rst
+    text before code-block

+     .. code-block: bash

+         blabla

 ### Boxes

 Boxes like note, warning, and important should only contain added information.